tapsteri/cpp-nd-capstone/README.md

 ## Rubric points implemented in this project

-1. The project read data from a file and process the data, or the program writes data to a file
-  * Save/load feature
-2. The project accepts user input and processes the input
+1. The project accepts user input and processes the input
-  * Number of frogs, in essence difficulty level, is queried from the user
+  * Number of frogs and activity, affecting diffuculty level is queried from the user
-3. The project uses Object Oriented Programming techniques
+2. The project uses Object Oriented Programming techniques
   * Both snake and frogs are objects
-4. Classes use appropriate access specifiers for class members
+3. Classes use appropriate access specifiers for class members
-5. Class constructors utilize member initialization list
+4. Class constructors utilize member initialization list
   * Both snake and frogs utilize member initialization lists
-6. Classes encapsulate behavior
+5. Classes encapsulate behavior
-7. Classes follow and appropriate inheritance hierarchy
+6. Classes follow and appropriate inheritance hierarchy
   * Snake and Frog classes both inherit from common Chordate class
-8. The project uses scope / Resource Aquisition is initialization (RAII) where appropriate
+7. The project uses scope / Resource Aquisition is initialization (RAII) where appropriate
-   * Frogs
+   * Frogs are created using make_unique
-9. The project uses smart pointers instead of raw pointers
+8. The project uses smart pointers instead of raw pointers
-  * Frogs are accessed using smart pointers
+  * Frogs are accessed using unique_ptr